lit/lit.dev/packages/lit-dev-content/site/guide/templates/conditionals.md

 Sometimes, you may want to render nothing in one branch of a conditional operator.
 The values `undefined`, `null` and the empty string (`''`) in a child expression all render an empty text node.

-In a few cases, you want to clear the DOM instead of rendering an empty text node.
-In these cases, you can use the `nothing` value provided by Lit.
+In some cases, you may want to render a value to an attribute only if data is defined and render nothing if the data is unavailable.

-This is particularly useful when working with elements that use shadow DOM and slots.
-See [Templating and slot fallback content](/guide/components/shadow-dom#templating-and-slot-fallback-content) for an example using `nothing`.
+See [Setting values only if data is defined](/guide/templates/expressions#ifDefined) to handle this.

 ## Conditionals with if statements